glenaestebal/glenaestebal.github.io/_pages/about.md

     <p>Philippines</p>

-news: true # includes a list of news items
+# news: true # includes a list of news items
+news: false
-selected_papers: true # includes a list of papers marked as "selected={true}"
+# selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false
 social: true # includes social icons at the bottom of the page
 ---